How the passion of a Norwegian adventurer led to amazing discoveries

 With a continued lust for adventure, he built a larger raft in 1978 to prove human ties that must have been established amongst Mesopotamian cultures.
 With the assistance of the same Bolivian indigenous craftsmen that had successfully been contracted to build the Ra II, he set off with a crew of 11 and sailed the Persian Gulf and the Indian Ocean during five months.
 Upon arrival at the entrance to the Red Sea, he was forbidden to part from the port of Djibouti due to a series of wars in the area, and in protest, he put fire to his great raft, the Tigris, and headed home.
 He passed away in 2002, in Italy.

-On the same date, April 28th 2006, almost 60 years after his successful voyage, Thor´s grandson, together with four other Norwegians, a Swede, and a Peruvian naval officer set out to pay tribute to Thor Heyerdahl, following his ripples and waves with the same island of Raroia as their destination, travelling some 4,500 nautical miles from Callao.
+On the same date, April 28th, 2006 – almost 60 years after Thor Heyerdahl’s successful voyage – his grandson, Olav Heyerdahl, set out to pay tribute to his grandfather, following his ripples and waves with the same island of Raroia as their destination, travelling some 4,500 nautical miles from Callao.
+Olav Heyerdahl’s expedition was led by Norwegian Torgeir Higraff, and included Bjarne Krekvik (captain), Øyvin Lauten (executive officer), Swedish Anders Berg (photographer) and Peruvian naval officer Roberto Sala.
 The trip was sponsored by the Oslo Museum.

-The raft was baptized the Tangaroa after one of the sons of the Maori god, Rangi (the heavens), and Papa (mother Earth).
-The hand crafted balsa raft has three times the area of the Kon Tiki, and with a weight 2,000 kilos (2 tons, approx.) it was decided to install two wooden keel plates in the stern similar to those used by pre-Colombian mariners, and which enabled them to maintain a truer course across the Pacific along what is called the “maximum circle” from Peru to the Polynesia.
-Considerably more prepared than Thor Heyerdahl ´s raft, the Tangaroa counted with satellite communications which enabled the men to transmit a log of their daily progress and adventures to an international audience that followed their every step.
+The raft was baptized the Tangaroa, after one of the sons of the Maori god, Rangi (the heavens), and Papa (mother Earth).
+The hand crafted balsa raft had three times the area of the Kon Tiki, and weighted 2,000 kilos (2 tons, approx.).
+It was decided to install two wooden keel plates in the stern, similar to those used by pre-Columbian mariners, and which enabled them to maintain a truer course across the Pacific along what is called the “maximum circle” from Peru to the Polynesia.
+Considerably more prepared than Thor Heyerdahl’s raft, the Tangaroa counted with satellite communications which enabled the men to transmit a log of their daily progress and adventures to an international audience that followed their every step.

-Between the aid of the double keels, the vast sailing experience of the young crew, and with the gods of good weather hovering above, they were able to beat the Kon Tiki by 30 days.
-The most dangerous part of the entire trip was as they approached the Tuamoto Archipelago near Tahiti, where the Kon Tiki ended up shipwrecked in 1947.
+Between the aid of the double keels, the vast sailing experience of the young crew, and with the gods of good weather hovering above, the Tangaroa reached its destination on July 7, which was 30 days faster than Thor Heyerdahl’s Kon-Tiki, that had taken 101 days for the voyage.
+The most dangerous part of the entire trip was as they approached the Tuamotu Archipelago near Tahiti, where the Kon Tiki ended up shipwrecked in 1947.
 Thanks to the keels, they were able to maneuver the Tangaroa in these rough waters with waves up to six meters high and make it on schedule to Tahiti without repeating history.

 Aboard, they carried 71 barrels of drinking water, modern navigational equipment, a sack of dehydrated potatoes prepared in Inca fashion that was a gift of the Peruvian Navy, and food rations supplied by the U.S. Army.
 Flying fish jumped over the deck at moments, and a meal of fresh fish became quite commonplace.